Extended Hadamard expansions for the Airy functions: Numerical analysis of the new series expansion and its comparison to Maclaurin and the asymptotic expansions

 The accuracy of any expansion method truncated at $n=N$ with respect to the benchmark is defined as

 As a benchmark, we use the routine for the integral of $\mbox{Ai}(z)$ provided by \textsc{Matlab}$^{\circledR}$, which is also fully compliant with both Scipy and Maxima for the aforementioned domain.
-Figures \ref{fig:accur1}(a) to \ref{fig:accur1}(c) show logarithmically the accuracy of the Maclaurin series ($N = 500$), the classical asymptotic expansion and the new expansion ($N = 500$).
-If we observe the contour lines of accuracy given by $10^{-5}$ for the three expansions, the Maclaurin series has a bad performance for $\mbox{Re}(z)> 5.5$, whereas the classical asymptotic series shows this level of inaccuracy for $|z|\le 3.5$.
-The new expansion has an accuracy worse than $10^{-5}$ for a neighborhood of $\arg z =\pm 2 \pi/3$ when $|z|\le 3$, but it is better than this elsewhere.
-It is important to note the special behavior at $\arg z =\pm 2 \pi/3$.
-For this phase of the variable, the expansion in \eqref{eq-th1} ceases to be oscillatory and their terms become a monotonically decreasing sequence, as can be easily realized by observing the dependence on $z^{3/2 n}$.
-For any other value of the phase of $z$, the series in \eqref{eq-th1} are oscillatory.
-This will be analyzed in more detail below (see equation \eqref{eq-accurcond}).
-If an accuracy of $10^{-8}$ is defined as necessary for the expansions, the Maclaurin series' validity region for the first 500 terms is found at $\mbox{Re}(z)\le 3.8$ within the domain of study, whereas the asymptotic expansion's validity region is given by $|z|\gtrsim 5$.
-The negative axis shows a worse performance for the latter and it places the validity region at $|z|\gtrsim 5.7$.
-However, the new expansion's region of validity for this level of accuracy can be found at $|z|\gtrsim 4$ and does not present the same problems near the negative real axis as the asymptotic expansion.
-If the Maclaurin and the new expansion domains for this accuracy of $10^{-8}$ are compared, we recognize that they complement one another better than the combination of Maclaurin and the asymptotic series.
-Therefore, the conclusion at this point is that the new series is a convenient replacement for the asymptotic expansion.
+Figures \ref{fig:accur1}(a) to \ref{fig:accur1}(d) show the accuracy of the Maclaurin series ($N = 500$), the classical asymptotic expansion, \textsc{Mathematica}$^{\circledR}$'s Airy function and the new set of expansions.
+The Maclaurin series has a bad performance for $\mbox{Re}(z)> 5.5$, whereas the classical asymptotic series shows this level of inaccuracy for $|z|\le 3.5$.
+The asymptotic series is truncated when the error given by the first neglected term starts rising.
+The values for the function given by \textsc{Mathematica 9.0}$^{\circledR}$ are also compared with the benchmark and some differences are found, due to a different implementation.
+The new expansion has an accuracy better than $10^{-12.78}$ for the complex plane zone under study.